freeCodeCamp/freeCodeCamp/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] None of my changes are plagiarized from another source.
 - [ ] My article does not contain shortened URLs or affiliate links.

-If your pull request closes showing a GitHub issue, replace the XXXXX below with the issue number.
+If your pull request closes a GitHub issue, replace the XXXXX below with the issue number.

 Closes #XXXXX